Monday's national newspaper front pages - Isle Of Wight Radio

 :: Daily Mail

-MPs are threatening to boycott President Trump in Westminster during his state visit.
+Whitehall blunders have cost taxpayers £5.5bn in two years, including £87 a second on failed projects and compensation payouts.

+The owners of companies including Pizza Express, All Bar One and Slug & Lettuce have written to the Chancellor to ask him to rethink a plan under which some outlets will be hit with a 42% increase in their rates this year.

-:: Watch the Press Preview every evening on Sky News at 10.30pm and 11.30pm.
-Monday night’s reviewers will be Kevin Maguire, Associate Editor, Daily Mirror and Andrew Pierce, Consultant Editor, Daily Mail.
+:: Watch the Press Preview on Sky News every evening at 10.30pm and 11.30pm.
+Monday night’s reviewers will be Daily Mirror associate editor Kevin Maguire and the Daily Mail’s consultant editor Andrew Pierce.

 (c) Sky News 2017: Monday’s national newspaper front pages